browserengineering/book/book/chrome.md

 Now let's turn our attention to designing the UI.

-There are still sometimes going to be halves of letters that stick out into the browser chrome, but we can hide them by just drawing over them (here I'm assuming we've already computed `chrome_bottom`; that will come in a moment):
+First, there are still sometimes going to be halves of letters that stick out into the browser chrome, but we can hide them by just drawing over them (here I'm assuming we've already computed `self.bottom` (representing the bottom y coordinate of the browser chrome); that will come in a moment):

 ``` {.python}